German influence on Soviet rocketry: Work in the USSR

-Glushko, who was now Chief Designer of liquid-propellant rocket engines in OKB-456, utilised German expertise for mastering and improving the existing V-2 engine, internally called RD-100 (copy of V-2) and RD-101 (used for R-1) with a thrust of up to 267 kN.
-Further German ideas for increased thrust helped Glusko to develop RD-103 for the R-5 Pobeda with a thrust of 432 kN (500 tons) and higher efficiency.
+Glushko, who was now Chief Designer of liquid-propellant rocket engines in OKB-456, used German expertise for mastering and improving the existing V-2 engine, internally called RD-100 (copy of V-2) and RD-101 (used for R-1) with a thrust of up to 267 kN.
+Further German ideas for increased thrust helped Glusko to develop RD-103 for the R-5 Pobeda with a thrust of 432 kN (44 tons) and higher efficiency.
 However once this was accomplished Glushko no longer needed their expertise.
+By September 1950, the 23 strong German team in OKB-456 was sent back to Germany.

-Due to political and security concerns, German specialists were not allowed knowledge or access to any Soviet missile design.
+Due to political and security concerns, German specialists were not allowed direct knowledge or access to any Soviet missile design.
 Therefore, once the Soviets had mastered understanding and production of the V-2 rocket in 1946–47, all German specialists were excluded from Soviet developments.
 Their work was conducted independently, including work on the G-1, which proceeded as a "draft plan".

 Until early 1948 all German specialists working in Podlipki were transferred to Gorodomlya Island.
 In September 1948 test flights were carried on the R-1, the Soviet copy of the V-2 rocket, built with local materials.
 No German personnel were present for these tests at Kapustin Yar.